skip to main content

 Charitable giving is an important part of life for many clients.
 Whether donating money or property, dedicating time and effort, or a combination thereof, giving is a way to promote values and leave a legacy for future generations.
 Charitable giving can also be a valuable part of the overall financial plan, and understanding some basic ways to give can add significant economic efficiency to benefit the donor and their family for the long-term.

 Most clients new to Wealthspire have traditionally made charitable gifts by simply writing a check or donating cash.
-Cash donations to public 501(3)(c) charities provide a current year income tax deduction up to 60% of adjusted gross income (AGI) with a 5-year carry forward to utilize the full deduction if the client is above the AGI limits.
+Cash donations to public 501(3)(c) charities still provide a current year income tax deduction up to 60% of adjusted gross income (now subject to the OBBBA limitations mentioned above) with a 5-year carry forward utilizing the full deduction if above the AGI limits.
 However, using cash is seldom the most efficient way to give.
-Below we will explore some of the more common and efficient ways to make charitable gifts and how to integrate these strategies into a long-term financial plan.
+Below we will explore some of the more common and efficient ways to make charitable gifts and how to integrate these strategies into a long-term financial plan, especially given the recent changes enacted by the 2025 OBBBA.

 Common Charitable Gifting Strategies